Runs

 | Running | In progress. |

-| Succeeded | All resources finished without fatal errors. |
+| Succeeded | Every resource finished cleanly.
+No errors. |

-| Failed | At least one resource hit a fatal error or the run was aborted. |
+| Failed | Every resource hit a fatal error, or the run was aborted before any data could land. |

 | Canceled | An operator canceled the run before it finished. |